bkahlert/kommons/kommons-logging/kommons-logging-core/README.md

 ### Get Logger

-No matter where you prefer to get and store your logger, you always get the right one:
+No matter how you prefer to get and where to store your logger, you always get the right one:

 ```kotlin